22 February, 2016

 At Jensen Localization we take into account these things very seriously, and we will always let you know if your source text can have any cultural connotation that needs to be addressed during translation.
 Do not hesitate to contact us for further information.

-Foreign Trade, International Business, International Marketing, Jensen Localization, Localization
+Culture, Foreign Trade, International Business, International Marketing, Jensen Localization, Localization